EvgeniiTitov/ml-pool/README.md

 ### TODO:

-- If a worker dies, but it was processing something, then the caller will infinitely wait for the result!

-- DO NOT termiante workers, might current the queue and shared dict, try stopping gracefully, doesit join within timeout, terminate
+- DO NOT terminate workers, might corrupt the queue and shared dict (dies with locks acquired), try stopping gracefully, doesnt join within timeout, terminate

-- What if user provided callable relies on other objects/clients such as BigQuery client?

 - Release as a package